At Walt Whitman High School on Tuesday, the crowd listens...

 • Oct.
 21 Countrywood Primary Center, 499 Old Country Rd., Huntington Station, 7 p.m.

-The schools impacted by the proposal include the Countrywood and Oakwood primary centers that serve kindergarten-to-second-grade students; the Birchwood and Maplewood intermediate schools that serve students in grades 3-5; and Silas Wood, which is a sixth-grade center.
-The district is planning to reincorporate the former Memorial Junior High School building, which is currently being leased by a private school.
+The schools impacted by the proposal include the Countrywood and Oakwood primary centers, which serve kindergarten-to-second-grade students; the Birchwood and Maplewood intermediate schools, which house grades 3-5; and Silas Wood, which is a sixth-grade center.

 Exploring four options

-Officials are considering these four options:
+Officials are considering these options:

 • Option C requires the least number of changes but proposes that Memorial house grade 6 and Silas Wood become the pre-K center.